embedded-insurance/effect-use/README.md

   </h1>

-effect-use is a collection of [Effect](http:/github.com/Effect-TS/effect) wrappers for commonly-used APIs.
+effect-use is a library that collects common [Effect](https://github.com/Effect-TS/effect) wrappers in one place for developer convenience.

 ## Project Status